 This is important on hot summer days, even when one has air conditioning in one's truck.

 The sealable lid has an opening on only one side.

 When we first got the Bubba Keg, Vicki twisted the lid into place after filling it with ice and water.

 However, the lid appeared to have the opening on the side away from where she wanted it to be for a right-handed user.
 Argh!

 But she learned that the lid had been constructed in such a way as to allow the opening to be accessed from either side of the cup!
 Cool!

-Shown above: Bubba Keg with lid on and drink cover open.
+Shown here, the Bubba Keg has the lid on and the drink cover open.

 The drink cover on the lid is easy to open (lift up) and close (refit into the lid).